antigenius0910/dsh_powershell/README.md

 Finally, both Distributed Shell with Bitvise SSH Server are in place then we could submit some powershell commmand to control or monitor multiple windows servers.

-e.g.,Get error and warning entries from all remote computer on a certain day and order by the source
+e.g. Get error and warning entries from all remote computer on a certain day and order by the source

 ```bash
 bash-3.2# dsh -g testMachines 'Get-EventLog -LogName System -After "08/27/2017" -Before "08/29/2017" | Where-Object {$_.EntryType -like "Error" -or $_.EntryType -like "Warning"} | Sort-Object Source '